allenarthurgay/HexGrid/README.md

 Features
 ========

- * Rendering in 3D with WebGL or 2D using canvas.
+ * Rendering in 3D with WebGL.
  * Picking!